fluent/fluent-bit-docs/parser/README.md

 ## Parsers Configuration File

+All parsers __must__ be defined in a _parsers.conf_ file, __not__ in the Fluent Bit global configuration file.
 The parsers file expose all parsers available that can be used by the Input plugins that are aware of this feature.
 A parsers file can have multiple entries like this:

 ```
 [PARSER]